The Ultimate In Birding Tours

 The Akseki area is still largely forested, with the rugged, limestone peaks of the Taurus rising high above, and is an excellent place for finding Middle Spotted Woodpecker and Eastern Bonelli’s (or Balkan) Warbler.
 Birding in this lovely area is a pleasure and we are also likely to come across European Green Woodpecker, Wood Lark, Common Redstarts of the interesting form samamisicus, which has an obvious white patch in the wing, and Common (or Red) Crossbill.
 White Storks still nest in good numbers in the Akseki area.

-A big highlight during our visit to southern Turkey will be a visit to a recently-discovered site for the magnificent Brown Fish Owl.
+A big highlight during our visit to southern Turkey will be a visit to a recently discovered site for the magnificent Brown Fish Owl.
 The rare western form, semenowi, is paler and less heavily streaked than the eastern forms, so this is a possible split for the future.

 Turkey, Georgia & Cyprus: Day 11 Today we will head for the Demirkazik area in the Nigde region for a two nights stay.